AsisTeam/isir/.docs/README.md

 #### Insolvency result object

 If some insolvency is found a single `AsisTeam\ISIR\Entity\Insolvency` object or array of `Insolvency` objects is being returned.
-When there is no record for given params (combination of names, ico, personalId, etc) the `NoRecordFoundException` exception is being thrown.
+When there is no record for given params (combination of names, ico, personalId, etc)  `null` or `empty array` is returned depending on called method.

 #### Exceptions